irakump/irakump/README.md

 ------------------------

 - Java with a focus on object-oriented programming
-- Strengthening Python skills through OOP
+- Strengthening Python and Java skills through OOP
 - Expanding SQL skills for database design and management
 - Building on my experience with user interface development
 - Improving backend development expertise through hands-on practice